jundalisay/superb/content/en/research/mohammad/quran/sura-079.md

 ---
 title: "THE SNATCHERS (an-Nazi’at)"
-heading: "Chapter 79 of the Quran Simplified"
+heading: "Sura 79 of the Quran Simplified"
 date: 2021-11-12
 image: "/covers/quran.jpg"
 description: "This is the Book in which there is no doubt, a guide for the righteous."